woohgit/woocommerce-otpbank-payment-gateway/README.md

 ## Configuration options

-After installing the plugin, you can configre your WooCommerce plugin via the WooCommerce admin interface.
+After installing the plugin, you can configure the plugin via the WooCommerce admin interface.

 **Shop ID**